 Leadership Development Program Today

-The Orange County Public Employee Consortium has launched a total of twenty-one (21) successful cohorts since 2007.
-To date, over 500 public sector employees from 28 different OC cities and special districts have completed the certificate program.
+The Orange County Public Employee Consortium has launched a total of twenty-two (22) successful cohorts since 2007.
+To date, nearly 600 public sector employees from 30 different OC cities and special districts have completed the certificate program.

 The feedback from participants and HR managers confirmed the program’s value in enhancing the classroom experience and broadening participants' understanding of public services.